ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 Ergo Platform has a research-based approach for long-term success and has a lot in its toolbox to tackle scaling.

+The general idea is that large chunks of transactions can happen on layer 2, and be settled in Ergo using a single transaction.
+Thanks to the high flexibility of the ErgoScript programming model, many different protocols will be possible on layer2, each one solving scalability problems in a specific domain (like simple payment transactions which could be sped up with sub-block confirmation protocols).

+Thus, Ergo can be considered a common *settlement layer* for many Level-2 protocols and applications.

 ## Layers

 - Layer 0 **(Peer 2 Peer)**.
 The Ergo Node Client has improved a lot since v4.0.8 and still has room to grow.
 Quick bootstrapping using [NiPoPoWs](/docs/node/nipopow.md) proofs and UTXO set snapshots in development